Venky12-12/Assignment-ML/README.md

 # Neural Ordinary Differential Equations
-### *Continuous-Depth Models — When Infinite Layers Cost O(1) Memory*
+### *Continuous-Depth Models When Infinite Layers Cost O(1) Memory*

-**MLNN Tutorial — University of Hertfordshire — 2025**

 ---

 ## What This Is

-A tutorial on **Neural ODEs** (Chen et al., 2018) — models where a neural network parameterises the *derivative* of the hidden state, and a black-box ODE solver integrates it forward in continuous time.
+A tutorial on **Neural ODEs** (Chen et al., 2018) models where a neural network parameterises the *derivative* of the hidden state, and a black-box ODE solver integrates it forward in continuous time.

 Covers: the ResNet → Neural ODE connection, numerical solvers (Euler/RK4/dopri5), the adjoint method for O(1) memory training, spiral classification as a continuous flow, and irregular time series as a unique capability.

-**Key insight:** A Neural ODE is the continuous limit of an infinitely deep ResNet — depth becomes adaptive, memory becomes O(1), and the model can handle data at any time stamps.
+**Key insight:** A Neural ODE is the continuous limit of an infinitely deep ResNet depth becomes adaptive, memory becomes O(1), and the model can handle data at any time stamps.

 ---